IshwariSarde24/THE-STUDY-OF-TRADITIONAL-AND-NON-TRADITIONAL-FUELS-IN-INDIA/README.md

-# The Study OF Traditional And Non-Traditional Fuels In India
+# The Study oF Traditional And Non-Traditional Fuels In India

 **Summary**